rticau/ScreenCapLibrary/README.rst

 the same functionality, except that the screenshots are captured in PNG by default.

 ScreenCapLibrary has the following extra features:
-    - Taking screenshots in both PNG and JPG/JPEG formats
+    - Taking screenshots in PNG, JPG/JPEG, GIF and WebP formats
     - Adjusting the compression/quality of the screenshots

-Features to be implemented in the future:

     - Support for GIFs
-    - Configurable monitor screen grabbing
     - Taking multiple screenshots in a given amount of time
     - Support for partial screen captures

+Features to be implemented in the future:

+    - Possibility to run keywords in background
+    - Configurable monitor screen grabbing
+    - Video capture support

 Documentation
 -------------